MargotBelot/PapyrusVision/docs/PROJECT_REPORT.md

 ### 11.5 Future Outlook

-PapyrusNU establishes a foundation for next-generation digital humanities tools.
+PapyrusVision establishes a foundation for next-generation digital humanities tools.
 The methodologies, technologies, and insights developed here can be adapted to other cultural heritage domains, promising continued innovation at the intersection of AI and human culture.

 ---